 The My Feed tab displays the last 30 days of engagements.
 Your Sales reps can now sort and filter the list as per their need.
 Viewing emails and the engagement details is now easier to be done sales reps who simply click the email subject.

-If your Salesforce org uses Einstein Activity Capture, hovering over the Last Opened Date of an email displays the Engagement related list.
-If your Salesforce org doesn’t use Einstein Activity Capture, click the email subject and then the Engagement tab to display the list.
+If your org uses Einstein Activity Capture, hovering over the Last Opened Date of an email displays the Engagement related list.
+If your org doesn’t use Einstein Activity Capture, click the email subject and then the Engagement tab to display the list.
 The Engagement list shows all engagements for the last 90 days.
 Sales reps can see dates and times that recipients opened emails or clicked links, and how many times they interacted, in a chronological list.
 Sales reps can use the engagement details to identify their most interesting prospects for prompt follow-up.

 On lead, contact, and person account records, when the Activity Timeline shows email activity, sales reps can access the engagement details for each email.
 To view the engagements, click View full email and then hover over the Last Opened Date or click the email subject.